fakufaku/TokyoTime/README.md

 board must be used to burn the bootloader to the chip.
 A standard Arduino board can be used.

+The fuse should be set to use the internal 8MHz oscillator and the brown-out threshold should be no more than 1.8V.
+The fuse can be burnt with avrdude using the following command

+    -U lfuse:w:0xe2:m -U hfuse:w:0xda:m -U efuse:w:0x06:m

 ## Firmware

 The TokyoTime board features a handy serial header that can be used to upload